Download This Sample

 - Some churches also include the miracles at the wedding at Cana as part of the celebration.

-- During Epiphany, thousand of pilgrims visit the Al-Maghtas.
+- During Epiphany, thousands of pilgrims visit the Al-Maghtas.
 It is the officially recognized baptism site on the east bank of the Jordan River.

 The Feast Of Epiphany Worksheets